 The hymns are usually arranged in four parts.
 The highest note, found in the treble clef is the soprano part.
 The second highest note in the treble clef is the alto.
 In the bass clef, the second note from the lowest is the tenor.
 The lowest note in the bass clef is the bass.

-These books are available for purchase.
-Praise for the Lord is my favorite.
+These books are available for purchase:

 I invite you to explore these links: